-In Ancient Egypt thyme was used for embalming.
-In Ancient Greece thyme was used as an incense in temples - it was also commonly added to bathwater.
+In Ancient Egypt, thyme was used for embalming.
+The Ancient Greeks used it as an incense in temples, and they added it to bathwater.

-Thymol belongs to a naturally-occurring class of compounds known as "biocides" (substances that can destroy harmful organisms).
-When thymus is used alongside other biocides, such as carvacrol, it has strong antimicrobial attibutes.
+Thymol is one of a naturally-occurring class of compounds known as biocides, substances that can destroy harmful organisms.
+Used alongside other biocides, such as carvacrol, thyme has a strong antimicrobial action.

 The tiger mosquito

-The Tiger mosquito, known by entomologists as Aedes albopictus (Stegomyia albopicta), is native to tropical and subtropical areas of Southeast Asia.
-However, since the 1990s it has spread to many other parts of the world and is a vector for the transmission of West Nile virus, Yellow fever virus, St. Louis encephalitis, dengue fever, and Chikungunya fever.
+The tiger mosquito is native to tropical and subtropical areas of Southeast Asia.
+Since the 1990s, it has spread around the world, carrying West Nile virus, Yellow fever virus, St. Louis encephalitis, dengue fever, and Chikungunya fever.

-A team at Chungbuk National University in South Korea reported in the Journal of the American Mosquito Control Association4 that a combination of thymol, alpha-terpinene, and carvacrol was effective in killing off the Tiger mosquito larvae.
+A team at Chungbuk National University in South Korea reported that a combination of thymol, alpha-terpinene, and carvacrol was effective in killing off tiger mosquito larvae.

 Protecting from foodborne bacterial infections

-A team at the Center of Studies of Animal and Veterinary Sciences in Portugal carried out a study to determine the antimicrobial activity of essential oils extracted from a range of aromatic plants, including thyme oil.
+A team at the Center for Studies of Animal and Veterinary Sciences in Portugal studied the antimicrobial activity of essential oils extracted from a range of aromatic plants, including thyme oil.

-The fungus Candida albicans is a common cause of mouth and vaginal yeast infections.
-Often referred to as "thrush", vaginal yeast infections are generally recurring.
+The fungus Candida albicans is a common cause of mouth and vaginal yeast infections, a recurring condition often referred to as "thrush."

 Prolonging the stability of cooking oils

-Lipid oxidation is a serious problem during food processing and storage, leading to losses of quality, stability, safety and nutritional value.
+Lipid oxidation is a serious problem during food processing and storage.
+It leads to losses of quality, stability, safety, and nutritional value.

 Common skin problems

-A team at the All African Leprosy and Dermatology Education and Training Center, Addis Ababa University, Ethiopia, carried out a two-arm, randomized, double-blind, placebo-controlled trial to assess the therapeutic benefits of a 10% chamomile extract cream and a 3% thyme essential oil antifungal cream for eczema-like lesions.
+A team at Addis Ababa University, in Ethiopia, carried out a study to assess the therapeutic benefits of a 10 percent chamomile extract cream and a 3 percent thyme essential oil antifungal cream for eczema-like lesions.